Aprilia AF1: Second series

 The AF1 Sintesi '89 Replica presented on 3 December 1988 at the Bologna Motor Show and marketed in May 1989, took the place of the previous Sintesi just six months after its presentation.
 The '89 version is slightly updated both aesthetically, with a different top fairing, and mechanically with the adoption of an electronically controlled exhaust valve.
-The price in 1989 is Lire 5,690,000.
-The Sintesi '89 is offered in two new colours.
-After successfully experimenting with tone-on-tone color combinations on the Project 108 and Sintesi '88, the Noale style office takes delight in the new Sintesi by introducing completely new graphic elements.
+The price in 1989 was Lire 5,690,000.

+The Sintesi '89 was offered in two new colours.
+After successfully experimenting with tone-on-tone color combinations on the Project 108 and Sintesi '88, the Noale style office introduced the new Sintesi in new graphic elements.
 More precisely color triangles.
-L' the beloved Didier De Radigues Replica version is a real tribute to the bright colors, and to the bike of the Belgian champion who for the '89 season replaces Loris Reggiani at the wheel of the AF1 250.
+The beloved Didier De Radiguès Replica version is a tribute to the bright colors, and to the bike of the Belgian champion who for the '89 season replaced Loris Reggiani at the wheel of the AF1 250.
 The mudguard and wheels are red.
 A triangle always colors part of the tank and hull red.
 Lilac dominates the median part of the fairing, the rear part of the tank, and a portion of the tail that integrates the side panels.
-The lower part of the fairing is white and, like on the Project 108 Replica, it adopts a spectacularly large "A" symbol of the Aprilia logo and various stickers from the technical sponsors of the team that competes in the speed world championship.
-The three-quarters of the tail that houses the number 4 (of the Belgian rider De Radigues) are instead colored in a lively aquamarine that also colors the passenger seat.
-The second color designed for those who do not like racing replicas adopts less gaudy tones, but perhaps the new graphic elements introduced stand out even more.
+The lower part of the fairing is white and, like on the Project 108 Replica, it adopts a large "A" symbol of the Aprilia logo and various stickers from the technical sponsors of the team that competes in the speed world championship.
+The three-quarters of the tail that house the number 4 (of the Belgian rider De Radigues) are instead colored in a lively aquamarine that also colors the passenger seat.
+The second color designed for those who do not like racing replicas adopts less gaudy tones, but the new graphic elements introduced perhaps stand out even more.
 The front fairing and upper part of the tank and saddle are purple, with a lilac thread, while the middle part of the bike is white.
-To revive everything, and to reaffirm the gritty nature of the Synthesis, thinks the large lower triangle of the fiery red fairing.